privacybydesign/IrmaServerSwift/README.md

 ## Email

 Users are encouraged to provide an email address with the `email` option in the `configuration` json, subscribing for notifications about changes in the IRMA software or ecosystem.
-[More information](TODO).
+[More information](https://github.com/privacybydesign/irmago/tree/master/server).

 ## Example server

-An example server build using this library can be found at TODO.
+An example server build using this library can be found in the [irma-examples](https://github.com/privacybydesign/irma-examples/tree/master/demoserverswift).